rkrishnavedic/mystifying-code/README.md

 Todo list
 - [x] Basic Judging environment and code editor using monaco in ReactJS
+- [x] rabbitMQ setup ready and connected to express server
+- [x] mongoDB setup ready and connected to express server
-- [ ] Adding Navigation Page to User for various submissions
+- [ ] Add the judge0 environment to express server
-- [ ] mongoDB for submission event details and verdict status
 - [ ] cloud bucket (not decided yet) for storing code text
-- [ ] Apache Kafka as message queue (submission queue)
+- [ ] ...